pythoncapi/pythoncapi/doc/optimization_ideas.rst

 Tagged pointers are used by MicroPython to reduce the memory footprint.

-Using tagged pointers is a common optimization technic to reduce the boxing/unboxing cost and to reduce the memory consumption.
+Using tagged pointers is a common optimization technique to reduce the boxing/unboxing cost and to reduce the memory consumption.

 Currently, it's not possible to implement such optimization, since most of the